dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 <!--DHIS2-SECTION-ID:install_creating_user-->

+You should create a dedicated user for running DHIS2.

+> **Important**
+>
-You should create a dedicated user for running DHIS2. **Under no circumstances, should you run the DHIS2 server as a privileged user such as root.** Create a new user called dhis by invoking:
+> You should not run the DHIS2 server as a privileged user such as root.

+Create a new user called dhis by invoking:

 ```bash
 sudo useradd -d /home/dhis -m dhis -s /bin/false